Weave Code

 • Minimal Boilerplate: Requires only a single use statement and a method call (Link::create()), reducing integration effort.

-• Extensible: Supports custom calendar providers (e.g., Outlook, Apple Calendar) via the custom() method, aligning with future-proofing needs.
+• Extensible: Supports custom calendar providers (e.g., Outlook, Apple Calendar) via the custom() method, with the fix in 2.0.1 ensuring Microsoft Outlook compatibility is now future-proofed.

 Technical Risk